2duviz2/Dexplorer/README.md

 # Dexplorer
-A simple python file explorer
+A file explorer made in python
+## How to modify the code
+Install [python](https://www.python.org) and install the requirements `pip install -r requirements.txt`